 Communidad Aqua Viva – This Free Methodist church for Spanish-speaking residents of the Jackson area was established in 2003 through the work of Spring Arbor students and residents of Jackson.
 The church offers students an opportunity to minister to the Hispanic people of Jackson as well as provide opportunities to practice speaking Spanish.

 Interfaith Shelter Ministries – Interfaith Shelter is a homeless shelter located in downtown Jackson.
 Spring Arbor students spend one day a week serving food and visiting with the people of the shelter.
 They also lead small group fellowships and organize an annual food and clothing drive.
 For information about volunteering at Interfaith Shelter, please call 517.789.8735.

-Spring Break Mission trips– During Spring Break, handful of mission teams gear up and hit the road to minister to and serve people around the country and abroad.
-For information, contact Steve Newton at email@example.com.
+Spring Break Mission trips – During Spring Break, a handful of mission teams gear up and hit the road to minister to and serve people around the country and abroad.
+For information, contact Cecilia Said at firstname.lastname@example.org.